 This online piano is available offline

 This is an online piano in the sense that it needs a live Internet connection to work.
 But there is an offline version available as a single HTML file that you can open in your browser without being connected to the Internet.
+Note that the offline version does not have certain features which require a connection.
+It won't save your work and you can't download audio files of your recordings.
+The better sound quality option is not available.
+You can use it offline for private personal use including in a school classroom or in a private class.
 Contact me directly if you are interested.

 Solfège is optional